CanberraUAV/admin/in-progres/SES-presentation.rst

 During the next 40 minutes, the UAV travels another 80km on it's return journey.
 Perhaps 40km of this is spent effectively scanning identified side routes.
 Many of the side route investigations reveal tracks that are obscured by foliage, and will still require investigation by a ground team.
 However, some of the side routes are clear and searched effectively by the UAV.
 Each time a side route is effectively searched by the UAV, the coordinators issue a report to the to the search team informing them that it will not be necessary for them to visit that route during this phase of the search.

 Approximately 60 minutes after the UAV/search party have been deployed, the UAV lands.
-At the 70 minute mark it has been refueled and relaunched, and goes on to effectively scan another 60km of side route in the next hour (traveling over 120km in the process).
+At the 70 minute mark it has been refuelled and relaunched, and goes on to effectively scan another 60km of side route in the next hour (travelling over 120km in the process).
 This is repeated as many times as necessary.

 Aerial Reconnaissance